 I have spent a lot of time on why the Democrats should not be allowed to regain the White House but have said little about the Republicans.
 I will say again what I have often said; I detest both political parties equally.
-Both are hopelessly broken and corrupt beyond repair.
+Both are broken and possibly corrupt beyond repair.
 My detestation of the GOP became solidified when they made a sideshow impeaching President Clinton embarrassing us to the world.
 Clinton was no prize as a person and was a terrible president.
-The amount of technology Clinton approved going to China was nothing short of treason.
-The present pandemic we are in the midst of can be dropped in the laps of the last several administrations his being a primary one.
+The amount of technology the Clinton administration approved going to China was nothing short of treason.
+It is safe to say that 99 plus percent of Democrat voters have no knowledge of that.
+Being as programmed as they are they may not even accept incontrovertible proof as reality and facts do not register on emotionally motivated people.
 Now it is the Democrats that are making us look like fools with their deranged obsession of wanting to impeach President Trump.
 This started before he even took office.
-We will discuss him later but I am now going to explain why the Republicans should not be allowed to remain in control much longer.
+We will discuss him later but I am now going to explain why the Republican Party itself should not be allowed to remain in control much longer without some changes to their shortsighted policies.
+In this essay are some areas in which they need to make changes.
 What they are doing works now but it is not sustainable and like the actions of the Democrats will destroy our society and economy in the long run.
-Human failings are many and a primary one is the lack of interest in the future.
+Human failings are many and a primary one is the lack of concern about the future.
+Many profess concern but professing something and actually meaning it are two different things.
 Like the Democrats the Republicans are also heading up a dead end canyon just a different canyon.
 The key words are dead and end.
 The online dictionary definition of dead end is: “an end of a road or passage from which no exit is possible.”
 I guess the actual main word we should be concerned about is dead.
-Capitalism today is a far cry from the capitalism that developed post WW2.
-It is now based on theft as much as socialism is.
-I hope no one thinks these individual Democrats and Republicans made millions upon millions by being frugal and taking bag lunches from home to their seats in state and federal legislatures.
-I also hope no one believes that the dividends paid to stock holders came from ethical practices such as properly disposing of toxic wastes.
-Capitalism did not start out that way but it is what it has morphed into with corporate capitalism.
-That can be verified by thousands of national and international examples of betrayal, corruption, dishonesty and bloodshed.
-I think of corporate capitalists as Star Trek Ferengis or the Trade Federation worms of Star Wars.
-Creatures that have a lot of intelligence but a proportionately inverse amount of ethics, scruples, conscience, and morals.
-These corporate execs might ponder the reward given to the Trade Federation worms by the Emperor Palpatine for their support.
-China knows they are not trustworthy and has a way of dealing with those they consider risky.
-About businessmen Philip Wylie wrote: “Any procedure that was technically legal, or could be made so to seem, became the businessman’s definition of ethics and, thus, the public definition of morality.”
-I am sure many Republican and Democrat elected officials started out with altruistic ideals toward the average citizen and believed what they were doing was right but end up under the control of handlers who are under the control of corporate interests.
-The movie The Candidate is an excellent portrayal of that.

 “The economic system of theft has one immense advantage: it works.
 But it also has one great disadvantage: it works only while there is something to steal.”